tmoze315/taylor/README.md

-# Inventure
+# Taylor Swift Discord Bot

+Supports:

+- Responds to keywords with messages or gifs
+- Truth or Dare

-Real basics of the bot setup.
+Real basics of the bot setup:

 Duplicate `.env.example` and call it `.env`.
 Add your Discord API Token here.

 Install dependencies with:
-npm install
+`npm install`

 Build and run with:
-npm run watch
+`npm run watch`